 A 4-H Project is any learning experience of six hours or more.
 Youth can complete a project in just about anything.
-To find all of the projects we offer check out our Project List.
+To find all of the projects we offer check out our "List of 4-H Project and Record Books".
 Youth can complete a Project Book or a Record Book in any project.
 A Project Book is a guide of activities and learning experiences that a 4-H’er can work on individually or in a 4-H club.
 A Record Book is an organized method of keeping records on a project, for example beef, dairy, shooting sports, or clothing created.

 In Sumter County youth are encouraged to complete and turn in a record of your project accomplishments for each year.
 In order to receive a 4-H year pin you must turn in a completed Project or Record Book.
 Youth turning in a completed book will also receive a project medal.
 To have a Completed book you must follow all guidelines.

 (DO NOT USE THE LISTED MARKET RECORD BOOK!
 Only the Sumter County Fair Market Animal Record Book will be accepted!)